How to Become a Video Game Designer

 They're two very different worlds.
 Video game design is very creative, where you might brainstorm all kinds of ideas ways to accomplish the game's goals.
 Game development is much more structured and logic-based process.

 Game Designer Specializations

-- Lead designers: As the name suggests, lead designers are often in charge of a team.
+- Lead designers: These professional are often in charge of a team.
 They help keep everyone on task and may serve as a liaison between the design team and the developers, programmers or others working on the project.
 Designers may need a higher level of education or extensive experience to be considered for a lead position.